Approved by the president

 Thresholds are applied to demographics and interests data to prevent anyone viewing a report from inferring the demographics or interests of individual users.
 In addition, the university will not identify users or facilitate the merging of personally identifiable information with non-personally identifiable information collected through any Google advertising product or feature unless the university has robust notice of, and the user’s prior affirmative (i.e., opt-in) consent to that identification or merger, and is using a Google Analytics feature that expressly supports such identification or merger.
 Irrespective of users’ consent, the university will not attempt to disaggregate data that Google reports in aggregate.

-- compile anonymous statistical data and analysis for use internally or with third parties;
+- compile anonymous statistical data and analysis;

 - deliver targeted advertising to users;

 - increase the efficiency and operation of this website; and/or

 - monitor and analyze usage and trends to improve users’ experiences with this website.

 SUNY Oneonta and service providers may use marketing technologies such as cookies, identifiers and web beacons to automatically collect user information.
 Tools may include: